7 Critical Factors for better Google Page Speed

 Largest Contentful Paint (LCP) is one of the Core Web Vitals

-The majority of the websites have huge load time, and hence Google is ranking these websites lower than websites whose loading time is below 2.5 seconds.
+Most websites have huge load time, so Google ranks these websites lower than websites with loading time below 2.5 seconds.

 Contentful is the best CMS for structured data and apps

-Largest Contentful Paint is the name of the algorithm in new browsers that determines when a user has started interacting with a page.
+Largest Contentful Paint is the algorithm’s name in new browsers, determining when a user has started interacting with a page.
 When the Paint occurs faster, it leads to a better user experience and possibly lower bounce rates.

 Contentful is the best CMS for structured data and apps.
 It is a modern CMS built on a flexible API-first architecture designed to empower developers.
-Contentful has the largest LCP score among CMSs, and it is under 2 seconds.
-It is used by thousands of the world’s leading brands, including Nike, BBC, and Le Monde.
+Contentful has the largest LCP score among CMSs, under 2 seconds.
+Thousands of leading brands, including Nike, BBC, and Le Monde use it.

 First Input Display (FID) is a part of Core Web Vitals